Virginia Tech Helmet Lab: Where does your helmet stack up?

 The Virginia Tech Helmet Lab’s rating system operates on a five-star scale.
-Its “best available” helmet receives a five-star rating, a “very good” helmet get four-stars and the ratings go all the way through zero-star helmets, which are listed as “not recommended” for use.
+Its “best available” helmet receives a five-star rating, a “very good” helmet gets four stars, and the ratings go all the way to zero-star helmets, which are listed as “not recommended” for use.
 According to the lab’s website, “helmets with more stars provide a reduction in concussion risk for these impacts compared to helmets with less stars.”

 Vicis Zero1